 Additional Information

 You can find information on topics covered in this package and more in the Guide to the School Year.
-A copy is provided to families and is also available on the York Region District School Board website at www.yrdsb.ca.
+A copy can be accessed on the York Region District School Board website at www.yrdsb.ca.

 COVID-19